telerik/kendo-ui-core/docs/web/spreadsheet/format.md

 - Format for zero
 - Format for text

 Excel also supports a more flexible conditional formatting.

+##### Example:

-For example, display numbers greater than 100 in green, numbers less than -100 in yellow, and other numbers in cyan:
+Display numbers greater than 100 in green, numbers less than -100 in yellow, and other numbers in cyan:

     [>100][GREEN]#,##0;[<=-100][YELLOW]#,##0;[CYAN]#,##0